aajarven/bookfolder/README.md

 1. Ensure you have [Python](https://www.python.org/downloads/) available on your system.
+1. If you intend to use the graphical user interface, you also need  the `python3-tkinter` package
 1. Download this tool either using `git clone` or the "Download ZIP" button found under the green "Code" menu.
 If you downloaded the tool as a zip, extract it.